Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 ----------------------------
 ----------------------------

-# Step 1 – Create the Public GitHub Repo & Structure
+# Step 1 – Create the Public GitHub Repo & Structure- All Complete

 **Goal:**
 Create a clean, public GitHub repository that will hold all *player-safe* Sunspire content: JSON data, Markdown lore, the public site, and roadmap docs.